-DWI Attorney in Columbia, MO
+DWI Lawyer in Columbia, MO

 A DWI is the equivalent of a DUI in other jurisdictions.
 No matter what it is called, Missouri legislation enforces harsh punishments on motorists who are found to have alcohol or drugs in their system.
 If you have been charged with driving while intoxicated (DWI) in Missouri, you could be facing fines, license suspension or revocation, and incarceration.
 Understanding potential punishments is crucial in understanding your legal options.